danimatasd/MUJOCO-AIDL/README.md

 2. The algorithm improved the model's running performance over time, as evidenced by the videos, with a maximum reward of 5734 achieved during training.

-3. The entropy started at 17.025 and went down to 14.564 in 20.3 hours, which suggests that the policy became more deterministic as the training progressed.
+3. The entropy started at 8.515 and went down to -6.949 in 77023 steps, which suggests that the policy became more deterministic as the training progressed, but we can see in graphs, once the entropy became negative, the reward suddenly fell, as you can see in the last two videos.

 ## ANYmal C <a name="anymal-c"></a>